smatechnologies/ibm-i-agent-docs/versioned_docs/version-18.1/operator-replay/screens.md

 ## Operator Replay Step Detail Screen

-### OPRRPYR10-4 - Change Operator Replay Step Detail
+### OPRRPYR10-4 - Add/Change/Copy Operator Replay Step Detail

 :::tip
 The screen denotes the functions Add, Change, Copy or Display in the title line.
 The field values are all the same, except the internal "Rec ID" does not appear in the Add or Copy modes.